Coder4916/Match-Maker/README.md

 1. As a frequent user, I want to be engaged in the game and it's function.
 2. As a frequent user, I want to access game instructions easily.
-3. As a frequent user, I want to be able to contact the owner of the site if required.

 ![Frequent User Screenshot]()